ss-2000-dev/learning-python-uv/README.md

 uv-django-todo-containner exited with code 0
 ```

-- What mean "Migration" → 　 Not yet
+- What mean "Migration"

+#### 2025/06/22

+- Learning words related to Database